The Rise of Mobile eSports in India and Asia: How Competitive Gaming Became a $103 Billion Industry

 Beyond these headline events, grassroots and college-level tournaments are growing across cities and towns throughout India, creating the talent pipelines that feed competitive players into larger national and international events.

-The Future of Mobile eSports in India
+The Future of Mobile eSports in India: What the Next Five Years Look Like

 The emergence of the eSports India 2025 ecosystem represents more than a digital entertainment trend.
 It reflects a long-term structural change in how competitive gaming is organised, consumed, and monetised, particularly in markets where mobile gaming is the primary access point for the vast majority of participants.
 India's combination of a vast player base, rapidly improving tournament infrastructure, youth demographic advantage, and strong regional APAC connectivity positions it well for continued growth in competitive mobile gaming.